Dahshur Pyramids

 Dahshur Pyramids: A Glimpse into Ancient Egypt

-The Dahshur Pyramids not only highlight the architectural advancements of the time but also provide valuable insights into the burial practices and religious beliefs of ancient Egyptians.
-As a UNESCO World Heritage Site, Dahshur continues to attract historians, archaeologists, and tourists alike, eager to explore its ancient wonders and rich history.
+As a UNESCO World Heritage Site, Dahshur continues to attract many people.
+Historians, archaeologists, and tourists all explore its ancient wonders and rich history.

 Pharaoh Sneferu (Snofru or Snefru) (r.
 2613-2589 BCE) constructed three big pyramids and maybe two smaller ones.
 The cut and prepared stone of his Pyramids total about 5 million cubic yards (almost 3 1/2 million cubic meters).
 Pharaoh Sneferu’s main construction projects were at Meidum (20 miles / 30 km south of modern Cairo) and Dahshur (12 miles / 20 km south of Cairo).